15 Raised Garden Edging Ideas for Any Style & Budget

 For a slightly more formal appearance, many people use limestone pieces or concrete pavers.
 Burying them just a couple of inches deep creates a neat, low-profile border that’s easy for a mower to run alongside.
 The best part about using individual stones or pavers is that they are easy to move and rearrange if you decide to change your garden layout down the road.

-Work with Wood and Timber
+Use the Warmth of Wood and Timber

 Wood brings a warmth and structure to garden edging that’s both classic and versatile.
 If you’ve recently cut down a tree, you can repurpose its branches or trunk sections to create a beautiful log border.
 This approach gives your garden a wonderfully rustic look and is a great way to recycle natural materials.
 While this type of edging will break down over several years, it adds valuable organic matter to the soil as it does.